Vietnam Veterans of America's 'Recycling' Program, Debunked!

 Vietnam Veterans of America (VVA) reports reasonable overhead and program spending in its annual financial documents, but a closer analysis by CharityWatch reveals a different picture of how efficiently this charity operates.

 Vietnam Veterans of America reported spending 69% of its expenses on programs in fiscal 2017.
 CharityWatch's analysis of VVA's tax form and audited financial statements for that year shows the charity spent only 21% of its expenses on programs.

 Why the difference?

 CharityWatch disagrees with VVA's reporting.
 The expenses a charity incurs to raise donations, whether the donations are in the form of cash or non-cash items like donated household goods, are fundraising expenses and should be reported as such.
-In fiscal 2013, VVA reported spending $24.8 million on "solicitation costs for generating the items collected and sales costs for selling the items," according to its audit of the same year.
-For this reason, CharityWatch adds this $24.8 million to the charity's reported fundraising expenses so that all of its solicitation costs are reflected in its rating.
+In fiscal 2017, VVA reported spending approximately $18.8 million on "solicitation costs for generating the items collected and sales costs for selling the items," according to its audit of the same year.
+For this reason, CharityWatch adds this amount to the charity's reported fundraising expenses so that all of its solicitation costs are reflected in its rating.

 Unlike many other sources of charity information online today, CharityWatch does not simply repeat information that charities report about themselves.
 Our in-depth analysis of charities is what has set us apart for more than twenty years as the smart source for independent charity ratings and other information.
 For more articles on this or other charities analyzed by CharityWatch, please see our Articles Page.
 Thank you for caring enough to give wisely!